 - The student must pay one-half the current tuition rate per hour; - The student is not required to do any of the work for the course; - The student is awarded no credit for auditing a course; - The student will receive a grade of AU, which does not affect GPA in any way; - A student who is eligible to receive VA benefits will receive no benefits for auditing a course.

 Attendance

-Students voluntarily absenting themselves from class meetings assume responsibility for sanctions imposed by the instructor.
 Each instructor has the responsibility of making clear to the students in writing what the attendance policy will be in each course.
-Unless otherwise stated, three hours of unapproved absence are the maximum allowable without academic penalty.

 Student Absences for Official University Functions